We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 I think I made a mistake in my application.
 What do I do?

-If you have made a mistake in your application form or submitted incorrect evidence, you may need to resubmit a new application.
-You can do so at any time before the application closing date.
-Applications close 5pm AEDT, Monday 13 January 2025.
+If you have made a mistake in your application form or submitted incorrect evidence, you will need to email TeachingScholarships@education.gov.au for further instruction.
+You can do so at any time before the application closing date and time for the Round you are applying to.
+After the closing date and time, you will not be able to make changes to your application.

-If you submit more than one application form, only the latest application received will be assessed (refer to section 7.1 of the Scholarship Guidelines).
+Applicants can only submit one application form.
+If an applicant submits more than one application form, only the latest application received will be assessed.

 Do I have to be accepted and enrolled in an accredited teaching degree before I can apply?

-No, you do not have to be accepted into or enrolled in an accredited teaching degree before you apply.
-However, if you receive a Conditional Offer, you will be asked to provide official evidence of your full-time enrolment in an accredited teaching degree before you can receive a Formal Offer and Scholarship Agreement.
+No. You do not have to be accepted into, or enrolled in, an accredited teaching degree before you apply.
+However, if you receive a Conditional Offer, you will be asked to provide official evidence of your full-time enrolment in an accredited teaching degree, commencing from the first semester or study period of the year you apply for a scholarship, before you can receive a Formal Offer and Scholarship Agreement.
+Mid-year commencement is not allowed.

 If you want to submit a different form of evidence in your application, you cannot select the target cohort option for high-achieving student with an ATAR of 80 or more or equivalent.